makinteract/baby-prompts/old_README.md

 Providing super basic prompt techniques and chains for OpenAI's response API.

+## Installation

+Install the library by typing

+`npm install baby-prompts`

-## Overview
+## Usage

-The library allows to easily create different prompt techniques (see [below](#prompt-techniques-examples)) and choosing formatting output.

-Here a ver
+Here are some examples of how to use different prompting techniques:

+- Zero-shot prompting
+- Few-shot prompting
+- Prompt chains

 > Note
 > For the following tutorials, I will use the following function to print out the results